m-gamao/what_to_wear_frontend/README.md

 My goal for this app is to one day add the Open Weather API to get real time weather and then allow the user to generate a database of outfits that will be suited for that weather.

-The backend API is on my GitHub repo at https://github.com/m-gamao/My_new_API_saved-git-version.git
+The backend API is on my GitHub repo at https://github.com/m-gamao/What_to_Wear_Backend.git

-Thanks for stopping by.
+Thanks for stopping by!